hzeller/bant/README.md

-Note, `bant` can only find external projects if `bazel` has set up the workspace, and fetched, unpacked and made visible these into `bazel-out/../../../external`
+Note, `bant` can only find external projects if `bazel` has set up the workspace, and fetched, unpacked and made visible these into `bazel-out/../../../external`.

 Bant never does any fetching, it just observes the existing workspace.
+This means you need to run a `bazel` build before to have the workspace set up, and possibly generated files produced, for `bant` to be most useful.
 Given that `bazel` adapts the visible external projecgts depending on what targets are used, consider a bazel command that needs all of them, e.g.
 `bazel test ...` before running `bant`.

 ### Synopsis